georgezhao2010/midea_ac_lan/README.md

 ## Config automatically
 This component could auto-discover and list Midea M-Smart appliances in network, select one and add it in.
 You could repeat the above action to add multiple devices.

 **Automatic configuration requires your appliances and your Home Assistant must be in the same sub-network.
-Otherwise, devices cannot be auto-discovered.
+Otherwise, devices may not be auto-discovered.
 Check this by yourself.**

 ## Config by IP
 If auto-discover could not work, you could try to discover the appliance with the specified IP Address.